GuanceCloud/datakit/internal/export/doc/en/datakit-install.md

 For host deployment, after DataKit is installed, reopen a terminal and restart the corresponding Java/Python application.

+For a specific process on the host or in a container, you can disable the automatic injection feature by injecting the environment variable `ENV_DATAKIT_DISABLE_APM_INS` and setting the value to `true`.

 To enable or disable this feature, modify the value of the `instrumentation_enabled` configuration under `[apm_inject]` in the `datakit.conf` file:

 - Value `"host"`, `"docker"` or `"host,docker"`, enable